poptart-cat-030/linux_assignment3_part2/README.md

 >[!Note]
 >At this point in the tutorial, you will not see an index.html file until you complete the steps in section 7: [[#Starting and enabling timers and services]]

-The file structure of your `webgen` directory should look something like this:
+The file structure of your `webgen` directory should look something like this: <br>
 ![webgen file structure](./README-images/webgen-file-structure.png)

-## Setting permissions
+## 6. Setting permissions

 1. Make the user `webgen` have full permissions to its home directory and all the files within:
 ```bash